MICA-MNI/BrainSpace/docs/pages/getting_started.rst

 Getting Started
 ==============================

 BrainSpace offers a wide variety of approaches to build gradients.
-Here we are going to go through the basics to start using BrainSpace.
+Here we will go through the basics to start using BrainSpace.

 Let's start by loading the data: